dagster-io/dagster/docs/DOC_CHECKLIST.md

 ## Miscellaneous

-- The first time a service/app/etc is mentioned, the platform/provider must be included.
+- The first time a service/app/etc is mentioned, the company/platform/etc. must be included.
     - **Could-be-better:** “The BigQuery dataset”
     - **Better!:** “The Google BigQuery dataset”
+- Names of companies, software, apps, etc. should be formatted exactly as the company/software/app/etc. uses them.
+The exception is if the name is being used as a literal value.
+    - **Could-be-better:** "Your airflow instance..."
+    - **Better!:** "Your Airflow instance..."

 ---